Mucus in Stool: Common Causes, Symptoms, and Diagnosis

 There could be several underlying diseases or medical conditions that can cause excessive and frequent diseases, e.g., dietary modifications, intolerance, allergic colitis in infants, anal fissures, hemorrhoids, allergic colitis, colon polyps, cystic fibrosis, and rectal cancer.

-It’s good to include increased fluid intake in your diet to avoid digestive problems as preventive care, as it will help you avoid medical conditions as well as mucus production in the colon (the last part of the large intestine) in the stool.
+It’s good to include increased fluid intake in your diet to avoid digestive problems as preventive care.
+It will help you avoid medical conditions and mucus production in the colon (the last part of the large intestine) in the stool.

 Yes, it’s normal only if it occurs in small amounts and occasionally.
 If you see it occurring more than a couple of times in the abnormal and visible amount, there is an underlying cause of that mucus.
-Mucus in the stool usually is normal in small amounts and will simply indicate the normal digestion process along with simple dietary modifications.
+The mucus in the stool is usually normal in small amounts and will indicate the normal digestion process along with simple dietary modifications.

 As per an article published in the NIH, “A small quantity of mucus in stool is considered typical.
 Nevertheless, the occurrence of substantial amounts of mucus or mucus tinged with blood is considered unusual.
 The standard color is a tawny hue, attributed to the presence of bilirubin and bile.